The ELT Academic Reading Group in St. Gallen, Switzerland has been meeting monthly since January 2016.

 Useful links and resources related to our discussions can be posted on this Padlet page http://padlet.com/gemma_lunn/ARG

-The meetings are on the second / third Friday of every month (depending on everyone’s availability) at 09:30 (the next meeting is – 17th February and the topic is Grouping Schemes for Maximising Language Learning) we meet in Ultimo Bacio Cafe (Poststrasse 14, 9000 St. Gallen).
+The meetings are on the second / third Friday of every month (depending on everyone’s availability) at 09:30 (the next meeting is – 17th March and the topic is Playschool for grown-ups Changing the rules of the game in language teaching) we meet in Ultimo Bacio Cafe (Poststrasse 14, 9000 St. Gallen).

 Please comment below or email if you’d like to come along: firstname.lastname@example.org